neg-0/dod-fitness/video_docs/script.md

 ## Solution Overview (60-90 seconds)
 [3D app interface walkthrough]
-Narrator: "The DoD Fitness App leverages cutting-edge AI to address each of these challenges head-on."
+Narrator: "Atlas leverages cutting-edge AI to address each of these challenges head-on."

 [Feature highlights with animations]
 - "AI-driven scheduling adapts to even the most unpredictable duty rotations."